Frequently Asked Questions

 That is, it assesses what is advertised as being assessed.

-Technically speaking, that being assessed is 'Human Capital', described in this approach as 'People'.
+Technically speaking, that being assessed is 'Human Capital', often described in this approach as 'People'.

 As well as relevance, validity has been assessed by comparing content with other approaches such as 'The Human Capital Monitor' and The European Foundation for Quality Management 'Business Excellence' model.